itimoshenko/rewards-program/README.md

 $ npm run seed
 ```

-- service will be available on port 3000
+- service will be available on port 3000, Swagger will be available on /api route
 - pgadmin will be available on port 5050

 ## Docker